jliley94/ChargeChanger/README.md

 Python script to check battery level and turn on smart plug

 ### What is this
-This solution periodically checks the battery level and charging status of my laptop (utilising windows task scheduler to run the batch file)
+This solution periodically checks the battery level and charging status of my laptop (utilising windows task scheduler to run the python script)
 - If the laptop needs charging a switch on request is sent to my tp-link plug
 - If the laptop is fully charged a switch off request is sent to my tp-link plug